A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Analysis of sound data from the BNC

-The maps of the projections of the estimated field for the choice of $h$ and $k$ that minimises the cross-validation error can be found in Figure~\ref{fig:aast-mean-optim}, along with the corresponding principal component directions.
-The first principal component direction is essentially considering the energy on the second cepstral coefficient, i.e.\ on the low frequencies.
-The second principal component contrasts the first two cesptral coefficients (which contain relative loudness and low frequency information) with the coefficients three to six (energy in relatively higher frequencies).
-The third principal component direction is more difficult to interpret, mixing time dynamics (along the sound length) of the relative volume with energy in higher frequencies toward the end of the sound and it may be already too noisy to retain linguistics meaning.
-The map of mean field projected into the first principal component direction highlights the difference between the region around London and the rest of the country, in particular part of the North of England (such as Manchester and Yorkshire).
-The projection into the second principal component direction produces higher values in the South-West of England and smaller values in the East and North of England.
-This appears to be driven especially by speech features in Cornwall.
-The projection in the third principal component direction highlights again the difference of Cornwall (in one direction) and the London region (in the opposite direction phonetically), with the rest of the UK somewhat in the middle.
-However, we have already seen that this direction is difficult to interpret phonetically and therefore it is hard to draw relevant conclusions.
+The maps of the projections of the estimated field for the choice of $h$ and $k$ that minimises the cross-validation error can be found Figure~\ref{fig:aast-mean-optim-nearest-loc} (this corresponds to the nearest locations bandwidth, with $h=0.5, \, k=14$).
+The maps of projections for the nearest observations bandwidth can be found in Figure~\ref{fig:aast-mean-optim-nearest-obs} of the \supplement.
+The first principal component direction (which accounts for $25.2\%$ of the total variance) essentially considers the energy on the second cepstral coefficient ($92.4\%$ of its total energy), i.e.\ on the low frequencies.
+The second principal component (which accounts for $19.6\%$ of the total variance) essentially considers the energy in the third cepstral coefficient ($91.2\%$ of its total energy), again energy in the low frequencies.
+The third principal component direction (which accounts for $8.8\%$ of the total variance) mainly consists of time dynamics (along the sound length) of the relative volume, and the second and third cepstral coefficients, with some moderate time dynamics in the cepstral coefficients $4$ and $5$.
+The fact that most of the energy in the first and second PC loadings concentrate on a single cepstral coefficient ($92.4\%$ and $91.2\%$ of their respective total energy) confirms that the MFCC representation is indeed a suitable representation for speech sounds.
+The map of the mean field projected into the first principal component direction highlights the difference between the region around London and the rest of the country, in particular part of North England (and most strongly around Bradford).
+The projection into the second principal component direction produces high values in East England, and contrasts these values with South West, West Midlands, Yorkshire and the Humber, and North East England, with the strongest contrast being with South West England.
+The projection in the third principal component direction produces low values in North England, and contrasts this region with isolated regions, such as East Midlands, the London area, and South West Wales.
+Figures~\ref{fig:gb-counties} and \ref{fig:gb-regions} in the \supplement show the counties and regions of Great Britain, and are provided as geographical aids\footnote{The maps shown in this paper do not include the Isle of Wight, located off the south coast of Great Britain, as there is no data present here, and as it is not simply connected to the rest of mainland UK, it is not possible to provide smooth estimates there.}.